Rifampin (By mouth)

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-You may store the mixed oral liquid at room temperature or in a refrigerator for 4 weeks.
+You may store the mixed oral liquid at room temperature or in the refrigerator for 4 weeks.

 Drugs and Foods to Avoid: